nikoheikkila/nikoheikkila.fi/src/pages/blog/checking-a-web-page-for-dead-links/index.md

 ## Setting the Handlers

 After initializing the collector, we need to attach a couple of handlers into it where the core logic of Colly resides.
 We define handlers for catching connection errors, inspecting HTML elements, and reacting to HTTP responses.
-All the handlers are mostly simple callback functions, so it's easy to work with them.
+All the handlers are mostly callback functions, so it's easy to work with them.

 ### Catching Errors